 - a minimum font size of 11;

 - a plain and easy to read font such as arial, montserrat, century gothic;

 - searchable pdf format.

 Please respect maximum page lengths, which are all inclusive of tables, annexures etc.

-Annual Financial Statements and Annual Reports will be accepted in their original published format.
-An English summary of key tables in the Annual Financial Statements will be required.
+Financial statements and annual reports will be accepted in their original published format.